Planning for New Employees on Your Farm

 - Casual - employee's work hours may vary per week, depending on the amount of work available.

-- Part-time - employees work less than 38 hours per week, with a guaranteed minimum number of hours.
+- Part-time - employees work less than 38 hours per week, with a guaranteed number of hours.

 - Full-time - generally, employees work 38 hours per week.